goopypanther/klipper_network_status/README.md

 Allow gcode macros to access system IP/hostname/wifi SSID/etc.

-To install, clone repo into your rpi home folder and run `install.sh`.
+To install, clone repo into your rpi home folder.
+Then enter /klipper_network_status and run `sh install.sh`.
 You may also add the following to your moonraker configuration:

 ```